jeffersonsimaogoncalves/cakephp-rest-api/README.md

 ```
 ## Reporting Issues
 If you have a problem with this plugin or any bug, please open an issue on [GitHub](https://github.com/multidots/cakephp-rest-api/issues).

+## Credits

+This work is based on the [code by Multidots](https://github.com/multidots/cakephp-rest-api).